-The salary definition available for equity or limited liability partners is the taxable earnings after deduction of business expenses, derived by the member from the partnership, averaged over the preceding three years (or shorter period if applicable).
+The salary definition available for equity or limited liability partners is either

+- the taxable earnings after deduction of business expenses, derived by the member from the partnership, averaged over the preceding three years (or shorter period if applicable), or - the taxable earnings received by the member as detailed in the partnership accounts for the partnership year ending immediately prior to the member's date of incapacity, averaged over the preceding three years (or shorter period if applicable).

-If a salary sacrifice arrangement is being operated which will reduce a member's contractual salary and you want to base the benefit on the pre-sacrifice salary level you must agree the basis with us.
+If a salary sacrifice arrangement is being operated which will reduce a member's contractual basic salary and you want to base the benefit on the pre-sacrifice salary level you must agree the basis with us.